 For the most part, it’s unwise to simply remove old insulation and replace with new materials.
 Before installing new insulation, EcoComfort will recommend repairs and/or retrofits that may be necessary.
 For example, most residential attics need to improve airtightness throughout the installation space.
 More than anything, this will ensure better overall insulation performance.

-Knowing when it is time to replace your attic insulation may seem as difficult as telling your fortune from the stars - but at EcoComfort, we can help you identify the signs that your insulation’s time is up and help you choose new insulation that’ll give your home the longevity that you need.
+Knowing when it is time to replace your attic insulation in Mississauga may seem as difficult as telling your fortune from the stars - but at EcoComfort, we can help you identify the signs that your insulation’s time is up and help you choose new insulation that’ll give your home the longevity that you need.

 Modern insulation is made to be durable, long lasting, and to resist weather and humidity.
 According to a number of organizations specializing in insulation and home inspections, in ideal conditions, modern insulations will last much longer than you might think - 80-100 years is the usual estimate!